brooklynrail/brooklynrail-platform/content/events/2020/11/jason-e-smith-with-paul-mattick.md

       are Theory as Critique: Essays on Capital (Haymarket Books, 2019) and Business as Usual: The Economic Crisis and the Failure of Capitalism (Reaktion Books, 2011)."
+poets:
+  - person: brendan-joyce
+    event_bio: Brendan Joyce is an unemployed worker, the co-organizer of Grieveland and the author of Character Limit and Love & Solidarity.
 date: 2020-11-19 13:00:00 -0500
 end_date: 2020-11-19 14:30:00 -0500
 collections: